Searching for Particle Dark Matter with eROSITA Early Data: e ROSITA Instrument and Data

 We note that the major contribution to the continuum in instrumental background is the broken power law, while the two power law components matter very little, due to latter two's much lower normalization value than the former.
 This is a choice made by eROSITA collaboration when they produced the best fit instrumental background model.
 As understanding the background is beyond the scope of this study, we take an utilitarian approach and adopt the model components from EDR verbatim.

-For astrophysical X-ray background, we consider (1) an absorbed \texttt{apec}~\cite{Smith:2001he} model with temperature $kT\sim0.75\rm\,keV$ for the hot galactic halo emission, and (2) an absorbed power law with index fixed at 1.46 as cosmic X-ray background accounting for unresolved sources.
-This modeling choice is based on previous eROSITA eFEDS analysis~\cite{Liu:2021ewv}, which itself is based on XMM-Newton CXB model in soft X-ray range~\cite{Kuntz_2000, Snowden:2007jg, Bulbul:2011ku}.
-There is a component in the previous models that we do not include, which is an unabsorbed \texttt{apec} model with $kT\sim0.25$ keV for the thermal emission from local hot bubble.
-Since we ignore data $<0.9$ keV, including this extra \texttt{apec} in the model will only change the best fit $\chi^2$ by $<1$.
-In the two CXB components, all normalization parameters are free to vary.
-The temperature of the hot galactic halo \texttt{apec} model is allowed to vary within ranges of 0.5-1 keV.
-We use model \texttt{tbabs}~\cite{Wilms:2000ez} for intergalactic medium absorption, with hydrogen column density value at eFEDS target location fixed at 4.4e20 cm$^{-2}$ and abundance fixed at solar, adopting abundance table from~\cite{Wilms:2000ez}.
+For astrophysical X-ray background, we consider (1) an absorbed \texttt{apec}~\cite{Smith:2001he} model with temperature $kT\sim0.75\rm\,keV$ for the Local Group emission, and (2) an absorbed power law with index around 1.46 accounting for unresolved extragalactic sources, sometimes called Cosmic X-ray background (CXB).
+This modeling choice is based on previous eROSITA eFEDS analysis~\cite{Liu:2021ewv}, which itself is based on XMM-Newton model in soft X-ray range~\cite{Kuntz_2000, Snowden:2007jg, Bulbul:2011ku}.
+In the two astrophysical components, all normalization parameters are free to vary.
+The temperature of the hot galactic halo \texttt{apec} model is allowed to vary within range of 0.5-1 keV.
+We use model \texttt{tbabs}~\cite{Wilms:2000ez} for intergalactic medium absorption, with he initial fit value of hydrogen column density value at eFEDS target location set to 4.4e20 cm$^{-2}$ and initial fit value of abundance set to solar, adopting abundance table from~\cite{Wilms:2000ez}.
 The calculation of hydrogen column density value is provided by UK Swift Science Data Centre~\cite{Willingale:2013tia}.
-In total our blank sky model has 20 free parameters.
-The free parameters of the blank sky model and their ranges are summarized in table~\ref{model_param_table}.
+To account for uncertainty from modeling, we allow all parameters to float, and assume there is no correlation between the parameters for each TM.
+The best fit parameters of our blank sky model roughly agree with the numbers reported in eROSITA diffuse sky study~\cite{Ponti:2022nix}.
+See the appendix table~\ref{all+model_param_table} for the exact values of our best fit parameters and their allowed ranges.
+We also test the impact of fixing CXB power law index to values reported in previous literature.
+We find that, the choices of different CXB power law indices change our DM constraint result by less than factor of 3 in most energies.
+See appendix~\ref{sec:plawind} and figure~\ref{fig:3plaw} within for further discussion.

+There is another unabsorbed \texttt{apec} model component commonly present in previous astrophysical X-ray background modeling, meant to model Local Hot Bubble~\cite{Snowden:2007jg}.
+This \texttt{apec} peaks at around $kT\sim0.2$ - $0.25$ keV, which is well below the $0.9$ - $9$ keV energy range where we fit the spectrum and search for DM.
+We have tried fitting eFEDS spectrum with this unabsorbed apec component included alongside the absorbed apec and power law.
+The best fit $\chi^2$ and the DM search constraint show no noticeable change except near the low energy edge.
+Therefore, we conclude it is safe to exclude this component in our blank sky modeling.

 Figure~\ref{fig:fit} shows data and fitted model for TM1, as a general representation of all 7 TM (see appendix figure~\ref{fig:bestfitTMALL} for spectra and best fit models of all 7 TMs).
 Figure~\ref{fig:fit} also shows a fitted model with fiducial DM signal (see section~\ref{sec:dm_analysis}).
 Besides the number of photon counts in each bin giving a statistical error at $\sim1.3-2\%$, we also add a systematic uncertainty at 1.5\% to account for the crudeness of our model and data processing.
 The reasons for adding systematic error include: dim X-ray sources not removed in the observation region, the slight variation in each patch of sky, and the imperfect model originally from XMM-Newton.
 The value 1.5\% is chosen such that our model spectrum for each TM has $\chi^2/$d.o.f.~$\sim1$.